A guide to growing your own in the city of Oxford. Lots of us do!

 Sites in Oxford

 There are 36 allotment sites in Oxford, varying considerably in size.
-Not all have a waiting list, but most in Oxford do (possibly all except Trap Ground, because it is so large).
+Not all have a waiting list, but most in Oxford do.
 There will also usually be people already growing things in a site who would like more space, so outsiders on the waiting list have to compete with proven gardeners who can manage a plot and who haven't give up at the first sight of a slug.
 This is a little unfair in some ways, but in my experience it doesn't mean you won't get one, it just means you might be made to jump through a hoop or two.
 (Like turning up at the communal sheds for a couple of Sunday mornings at the right hour looking keen, or emailing back promptly and going to look at the plot in the rain!)
 Try to understand why this is being done to you, and not resent it.
 Keeping an allotment, as already mentioned, is not a short-term, NOW culture type activity.
 And the allotment committee want communally-minded, helpful, friendly sorts on board, who can weather a bit of discomfort.

 The allotment year runs October - October, and often starts with the AGM.
 Anyone who's giving up a plot because they're moving, or for a planned reason, will probably do so then to avoid paying the new year's fees.
 So if you're on the waiting list at this point you might even get a cultivated plot in good order!
 In theory.
 By April or so the people who are naughty and haven't paid their subs yet might be getting prodded by the secretary, and so more plots may come up then.
 In some smaller allotment grounds there are stricter rules, and someone might get thrown off at any time of year for having their plot in very bad order.
 (Don't panic - this doesn't mean a stray weed, it means serious neglect!)